TFSA Limit 2025 UPDATE: Over $100K Contribution Room!

 Example 4: Non-Resident Status (Emily’s Story)

-Emily lived in Canada and had been contributing to her TFSA since 2012.
+Emily lived in Canada and has been contributing to her TFSA since 2012.
 In 2019, she moved abroad to Costa Rica and became a non-resident.
 By that time, she had accumulated $57,500 in contribution room (including 2019).
 After becoming a non-resident, she stopped accumulating new room, so no additional contribution room was added after 2019.

-Total by 2025: $48,500
+Total by 2019: $48,500

 Although Emily can keep her existing TFSA, she won’t be able to accumulate new contribution room while she’s a non-resident.

 Making the most of your TFSA isn’t just about contributing—timing your withdrawals is key to maximizing your wealth year after year.
-At Blueprint Financial, we help you develop a TFSA contribution and withdrawal strategy tailored to your needs.
-Visit our services to learn more!

 Photo of author